Southern California Desert Video Astronomers

 1. Here is information that is contained on “Cloudy Nights” website.
 This international group is composed of amateur astronomy enthusiasts has many other resources, as well…

-SCDVA is an active member of MBDSA.
-We continue to provide astronomy outreach activities aimed at education and support of a healthy and natural dark sky.
+We as SCDVA, continue to provide astronomy outreach activities aimed at education and support of a healthy and natural dark sky.
 Please join us and make the future better for the Earth and our natural environment.